 • Death rates, and numbers of deaths, from circulatory disease are consistently higher in males than in females.
 Death rates are higher in Inner regional, Outer regional and Remote areas of NSW than in Major cities.

 • Death rates from all forms of circulatory disease have more than halved in the last twenty years after adjusting for population ageing.
 This is due to both:

 • decreased incidence, associated with reductions in some risk factors, including smoking, saturated fats in the diet, and levels of blood pressure;

 • increased survival, as a result of improvements in medical and surgical treatment and follow-up care.

 • In the treatment of coronary heart disease, the number of percutaneous transluminal angioplasty (PCTA) procedures (with and without stents) first exceeded the number of the more invasive coronary artery bypass graft (CABG) procedures in 2000-01.
-More than 15,000 PCTAs were performed in 2017-18, more than three times as many as CABGs at around 4,000 procedures.
+More than 16,000 PCTAs were performed in 2018-19, more than four times as many as CABGs at around 3,800 procedures.